EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 # 4.0 LPID issuance to a wallet instance

+In order to issue an LPID from an issuer wallet instance, som preliminary steps must be completed.

-## 4.1 Preliminary Steps for LPID Issuance:
+**Preliminary Steps for LPID Issuance:**

 5. **Wallet Conformity:** Before initiating the LPID issuance, the user's wallet must be confirmed to comply with established standards.
 This includes possessing an wallet instance attestaion (WIA), wallet trust evidence (WTE), both issued by the wallet provider [ARF], and PID issued by a PID Provider.